Communist Party of Burma: 1989 mutiny

-On 16 April 1989, a group of mutineers, stormed the party headquarters in Panghsang and destroyed portraits of communist leaders and copies of communist literature.
+On 16 April 1989, a group of mutineers stormed the party headquarters in Panghsang and destroyed portraits of communist leaders and copies of communist literature.
 Many party members, including the senior leadership, were forced into exile and fled across the border into China.
 The party's ethnic Wa leaders in Panghsang, including Bao Youxiang and Zhao Nyi Lai, founded the Burma Nationalities Democratic Solidarity Party and Burma Nationalities Democratic United Army – and later the United Wa State Army.
 Splinter groups led by Pheung Kya-shin and Sai Leun broke away and formed the Myanmar National Democratic Alliance Army and National Democratic Alliance Army, respectively.
+For many, the mutinies were presented as breaks with the CPB, but not communism as a whole.
+For example, the Wa mutineers sought support from China, emphasising they were not against communist nations.